• Call Call

 What Is the Recovery Time for Root Canal Therapy?

-Despite the invasive nature of the root canal procedure, it often takes less than a week to recover.
-You can expect some swelling and sensitivity when chewing, but you should feel normal within a couple of days of your root canal.
 Our NYC office will provide care instructions that include how to manage discomfort.
 You may need to eat a soft-food diet for several days, such as yogurt, mashed potatoes, smoothies, and pasta.
 Try not to chew on the side of your mouth with the treated tooth.

 Do not smoke after a root canal.
 Smoking makes it harder for your tooth and root system to heal and may cause additional discomfort and healing complications.
 Use an antibacterial mouthwash to keep bacteria away from the site and brush your teeth after every meal.